soyunomas/websockets-send/README.md

 python3 server.py -p 8765 -i 0.0.0.0
 ```
 Replace `8765` with the desired port number and `0.0.0.0` with the desired IP address.
-### Open index.html
+### Open index.html or receive.py

 Now open the `index.html` file in your web browser to connect to the WebSocket server.

+Alternatively, you can use `receive.py` to download files via the command line.
+The file will be saved in the directory from which you run `receive.py`.

+For example:

+`python receive.py -u ws://localhost:8765 -t chat`

+This will connect to the WebSocket server at `ws://localhost:8765` and subscribe to the `chat` topic to receive files.

 ### Send file to de browser with sender.html

 Open the `sender.html` file in your web browser to connect to the WebSocket server and send a file.

 ### Alternative, send file to de browser with sender.py